HOME - Insights & Research

 Unlocking Small-Dollar Mortgages: Expanding Access to Affordable Homeownership for Underserved Communities

-This research examines barriers Latino homebuyers face in the mortgage underwriting process and explores what could be done to enhance homeownership opportunities for Latino homebuyers.
-Despite noticeable homeownership gains among Latino households in recent years, we find that Latino homebuyers still face multiple barriers to accessing homeownership.
-We look at the debt-to-income ratio, credit history, and down payments to understand why Latino homeownership remains lower than white homeownership, even after controlling for age and income.
-For each of the three areas, we discuss what can be done to mitigate the barriers for Latino homebuyers.
+This research examines the barriers Latino homebuyers face in the mortgage underwriting process and explores ways be to enhance homeownership opportunities for Latino homebuyers.
+It includes key areas such as the debt-to-income ratio, credit history and down payments, to understand why Latino homeownership remains lower than white homeownership, even when controlling for age and income.
+For each of the three areas, the paper recommends policy solutions.

 LHRAN Members Spotlight